UberGuidoZ/Flipper/Dolphin_Level/ReadMe.md

 If your flipper level is moving too slow for you, there are ways you can fix that!
 Are you are the tinkering kind?
 See [DroomOne's](https://github.com/DroomOne/FlipperScripts) Python script.
-(Notated as DO# later.)
+(All the files below were made with this script.
+I've notated the numbers used as _DO#_ later.)

 If you would rather just "git'r'done" then grab one of the following files depending on your need.